Florida Senior Suitability Law

 The new law not only increased penalties for willfully unfair or deceptive life insurance and annuity sales practices but also required insurers and insurance agents to have an objectively reasonable bases for believing annuity recommendations to senior consumers were suitable.
 If an agent sells a person an investment he or she did not completely understand, that agent could be liable for that individual’s losses.

 Were you sold an annuity in Florida that involved costs or penalties that you were not originally made aware of?
-You will want to contact Germain Law Group for help holding the negligent party accountable.
+You will want to contact Germain Law Group, P.A. for help holding the negligent party accountable.

 Tampa insurance lawyer Michael B. Germain represents clients in communities throughout Pinellas County, St. Lucie County, Charlotte County, Hillsborough County, Manatee County, and many others.